Bernard Le Grelle: Le Grelle

-Le Grelle was born in Aalst (Belgium) into the Le Grelle family, a wealthy family dating back into the XVIIth century, ennobled in 1794 by Francis II, the last Holy Roman Emperor.
+Le Grelle was born in Aalst (Belgium) into the Le Grelle family, a wealthy family dating back into the 17th century, ennobled in 1794 by Francis II, the last Holy Roman Emperor.
 His direct ancestor, Joseph J. Le Grelle, founded the Joseph-J. Le Grelle bank in 1792 at the age of 27.
 The Bank was minting its own currency.

 His son, Count Gérard Le Grelle, the first Mayor of Antwerp, member of the National Congress and the Belgian House of Representatives, saved the Vatican from bankruptcy and received in 1852 the title of Roman Count from Pope Pie IX.
 By order of King Leopold I of Belgium the title of Belgian Count was registered and extended to all descendants in 1853.
 Le Grelle's grant-uncle Monsignor Count Stanislas Le Grelle (Antwerp 1874 – Rome 1957), friend of Eugenio Pacelli who was elected Pope in 1939 as Pius XII, Master of the House of the Pope and Papal Secret Chamberlain played an important role in the Vatican.

 Selsaeten Castle in Wommelgem (Belgium).
 The family sold the castle in 1951, but Le Grelle father and cousin built houses on the 50 hectares estate.